aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

     - In the console, find the SageMaker domain ID.

-    - In the console, open CloudShell and run the following command, replacing the DomainID placeholder with the actual domain ID from the console:
-`aws --region us-gov-west-1 sagemaker delete-domain --domain-id {DomainId} --retention-policy HomeEfsFileSystem=Delete`
+    - Run the script delete_sagemaker_domain.sh in the sagemaker_studio folder of the code repository to delete the SageMaker domain.
+CloudShell in the AWS console is a useful tool to run such a command.

-    - In the console, check the status of the domain.
-Wait until the deletion completes.
+    - In the SageMaker console, check the status of the domain.
+Wait until the status of the domain changes to deleted.

 3. Delete the stack – In the CloudFormation console, select the chatbot-demo stack, choose Delete and confirm.
 Deletion will take several minutes.